-Visiting San Francisco for the first time can be overwhelming since it’s a small city that packs a lot into its 7×7 mile perimeter.
-It’s a city of neighborhoods, where a certain area can feel like entering a different world.
-There are the popular tourist sights like Fisherman’s Wharf, Chinatown, and Alcatraz, but there are also many other interesting sights to see beyond these places.
-Here are some tips on seeing the best of the city that will give you a mix of the iconic tourist sights and lesser-visited destinations that deserve equal attention.
-This itinerary covers five days, but can cater to a long weekend as well by mix and matching days.
+San Francisco is a small city that packs a lot into its 7×7 square miles.
+It’s a city of neighborhoods, where going from one to the next can feel like entering a different world.
+Born and raised in the City By The Bay, I’m a big advocate for visiting this city when in California, and seeing how different it’s than Los Angeles, culturally, and weather-wise (it’s no joke that you need a warm jacket in the summer).
+There are the popular tourist sights like Fisherman’s Wharf, Chinatown, and Alcatraz, but there are also many other destinations to see beyond these well-known spots.
+Here’s a San Francisco itinerary that will give you a mix of the iconic tourist sights and lesser-visited places that deserve equal attention.

-Let’s start in the center of it all-Union Square.
-There’s always something going on in and around this central area depending on the time of year.
-Be wary around the holidays when there are massive crowds who descend on this area to see the festive decorations.
-Places worthy of visiting are iconic stores like Macy’s, which takes up an entire building and is a great place to get a view of Union Square from above from one of its many oversized windows.
+Let’s start in the center of it all: Union Square.
+There’s always something going on in and around this central shopping area depending on the time of year.
+Places worthy of visiting are iconic stores like Neiman Marcus and Macy’s, which takes up an entire block and is a great place to get a view of Union Square from above from one of its many oversized windows.
 If you happen to be in SF during late March-early April the Flower Show is worth checking out when the store is transformed into a floral wonderland.

 Food notes: there’s not a lot of noteworthy places to eat around downtown, but the Westfield Mall has a subterranean food court that is a step up from the usual mall food courts.

 Make your way to historic Chinatown, through the Dragon’s Gate that connects downtown to Chinatown.
 There is so much history within this neighborhood that is the oldest Chinatown in North America and the largest Chinese community outside Asia.
-Grant Avenue is the main thoroughfare, with souvenir, jewelry and antique shops.
-Learn about the rich cultural past of Chinatown through a free walking tour by San Francisco City Guides or a culinary tour with Sidewalk Food Tours of San Francisco.
+Grant Avenue is the main thoroughfare, with souvenir, jewelry and antique shops aplenty, though make sure to wander down the side streets to admire the historical buildings and get away from the crowds.

-Food notes: In my humble opinion, there’s much better Chinese food in the Sunset and Richmond neighborhoods, but Eastern Bakery, Delicious Dim Sum and Good Earth Café for boba are memorable places to pick up snacks.
+Food notes: In my humble opinion, there’s much better Chinese food in the Sunset and Richmond neighborhoods, but Eastern Bakery and Delicious Dim Sum are memorable places to pick up baked goods and dim sum.

 North Beach is another historic neighborhood that is filled with Italian culture and cultural landmarks from the Beatnik era.
 City Lights Bookstore is an important first stop, where Allen Ginsberg’s controversial Howl was first published.
 This bookstore continues to be an important independent bookstore that focuses on progressive politics, world lit, and the arts.